What is Brand Visibility, and Why is it Important?

 Appearing at the top of the organic search is not something that happens overnight.

-Paid ads will almost instantly grow your online visibility in the overcrowded search results pages and drive more traffic to your website.
+Paid ads will instantly grow your online visibility in the overcrowded search results pages and drive more traffic to your website.

 WordStream claims that 41% of all clicks go to the top three ads in the SERPs.